-If the bullying is particularly serious, or the anti-bullying procedures are seen to be ineffective, the headteacher and the DSL will consider implementing child protection procedures.
+If the bullying is particularly serious, or the anti-bullying procedures are seen to be ineffective, the Executive Headteacher and the DSL will consider implementing child protection procedures.

 The subject of bullying is addressed at regular intervals in PHSE education.